toolleeo/cli-apps/README.md

 * [slurm](https://github.com/mattthias/slurm) - Yet another network load monitor.
 * [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.
 * [sntop](https://sourceforge.net/projects/sntop) - A simple network top for monitoring connectivity.
-* [sysdig](https://www.sysdig.org/) - Sysdig captures system calls and events from the Linux kernel.
-You can save, filter, and analyze the data with our CLI or our desktop app.
-Think of sysdig as strace + tcpdump + htop + iftop + lsof + wireshark for your entire system.
+* [sysdig](https://www.sysdig.org/) - A TUI for capturing system calls and events from the Linux kernel.
+Allows you to save, filter, and analyze the data.
+Like `strace` + `tcpdump` + `htop` + `iftop` + `lsof` + Wireshark for the entire system.
 * [tcpterm](https://github.com/sachaos/tcpterm) - tcpterm is a packet visualizer in TUI.
 * [The Logfile Navigator](https://lnav.org/) - An advanced and colorful log file viewer with TUI interface.
 * [tmon](https://github.com/pondda/tmon) - A tiny system monitor for Linux.
-* [ttyload](http://www.daveltd.com/src/util/ttyload/) - ttyload is a lightweight utility which is intended to offer a color-coded graph of load averages over time on Linux and other Unix-like systems.
+* [ttyload](http://www.daveltd.com/src/util/ttyload/) - A lightweight utility that offers a color-coded graph of load averages over time on Linux and other Unix-like systems.
 It enables a graphical tracking of system load average in a terminal ("tty").
 * [updo](https://github.com/Owloops/updo) - Uptime monitoring CLI tool with alerting and advanced settings.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
 * [zfxtop](https://github.com/ssleert/zfxtop) - Self described as “fetch top written by bubbletea enjoyer”.